Families & Friends

 How does Illinois prepare its students to study abroad with regard to safety and security?

-All students are required to participate in a pre-departure orientation and complete a training program with the Office of International Safety and Security.
+All students are required to participate in a pre-departure orientation and complete a training program with International Safety and Security.

 What is the emergency number?